PandasThumb/pandasthumb.github.io/_posts/2005/2005-06-06-from-the-quote.md

 * [Christian Keys](http://www.christiankeys.ca/Creation77.html)
 * [Don’t Be Flanked: A response to Lenny Flank’s article “Is the ‘Intelligent Designer’ argument a Scientific One?”](http://www.risenjesus.com/articles/index.asp?pagea=Flank2&amp;pagea2=website) by Michael Licona
 * [Us the Earth old or young? by by Robert Sungenis](http://www.catholicintl.com/epologetics/articles/science/earth-young-old1.htm)Catholic  Apologetics International
-* \[url=\]Distinctions exist between evolution fact and theory\[/url\] Guest column by George Aldhizer, Gary Johnston and Douglas Krull at the Kentucky Post Online Edition
+* Distinctions exist between evolution fact and theory Guest column by George Aldhizer, Gary Johnston and Douglas Krull at the Kentucky Post Online Edition

 And that is just the first page of a [Google search](http://www.google.com/search?hl=en&amp;lr=&amp;q=%22that+there+is+little+evidence+for+the+neo-Darwinian+view%3A+its+theoretical+foundations+and+the+experimental+evidence+supporting+it+are+weak%22&amp;btnG=Search)